 A quorum must be in attendance for any action to be taken at any board meeting.
 For business to be raised within a given board meeting, written notice must be provided to the board's recorder no less than seven days prior to the meeting in question.
-Three days prior to the meeting in question, the meeting's agenda will be published on the school's website for public access.
-The resulting agenda for a given meeting will include descriptions of the specific items covered within the scope of the board session.
+Three days prior to the meeting in question, the meeting's agenda will be published on the school's website for public access and posted at the school and in the office in Palomas for those who do not have internet access.
+The agenda for a given meeting will include descriptions of the specific items covered within the scope of the board session.
 Any individual may submit business for consideration by the Governing Board if it is done so within these stipulations.
 In addition, the Governing Board will allow public participation at the end of each board meeting, at which time individuals may speak without prior notice having been provided.

 The events of each meeting will be recorded in the form of written minutes.
 This record will include the date, time, and place of the meeting, the names of all attending members, a description of all business considered within the scope of the meeting, and a record of all decisions made within the scope of the meeting.
 A draft of these minutes will appear on the school's website for public inspection no later than ten days after the meeting date.
 This record will retain its "draft" status until approval by the Governing Board at the next meeting.